Life Insurance with Pneumoconiosis.

 - Increased risk of developing an autoimmune disease,

 - Increased risk of developing a malignancy,

-Most treatment options for those suffering from Pneumoconiosis will first focus of eliminating any further lung damage from the contaminate causing this disease to occur in the first place.
+Most treatment options for those suffering from Pneumoconiosis will first focus on eliminating any further lung damage from the contaminate, causing this disease to occur in the first place.
 Form there, treatment will then shift towards minimizing the severity of symptoms at hand.
 Treatment options may include inhaled medications as well as other homeopathic measures.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Pneumoconiosis… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?